mitchbear/documentation/configuration/wireless/wireless-cli.md

 ## Adding the network details to the Raspberry Pi

-Open the `wpa-supplicant` configuration file in nano:
+Open the `wpa_supplicant` configuration file in nano:

 `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`